The beautiful Waterfalls of South Iceland; Seljalandsfoss, Skógafoss & Gljúfrabúi and many more Waterfalls

 I have climbed these steps several times, and am always out of breath when I reach the top.
 And so are most of my fellow step-climbers.

-It is quite tricky climbing the steps in one go, but you can stop and rest on the grass if needed.
+It is pretty tricky climbing the steps in one go, but you can stop and rest on the grass if needed.

-Be careful though as there is a long way down and visiting the troll is not for those who are afraid of height.
+Be careful, though, as there is a long way down, and visiting the troll is not for those who are afraid of heights.

 Skógafoss waterfall and the troll